 Hardening a server could take hours, but a server protection package like the one available to Liquid Web customers will optimize your security settings in no time.

 Add additional security services and modifications to your server with ServerSecurePLUS™, an exclusive Liquid Web product.
 ServerSecurePLUS™ greatly enhances the security, reliability, compatibility of your server through daily CXS scans and a number of server hardening initiatives including email protection, service hardening, brute force detection, and secured access via SSH, FTP and RDP.
 Saving you hours of installation time or the hassle of hiring a system administrator, ServerSecurePLUS™ guarantees that your server’s important data will be protected.

 5. Maintain Scheduled Updates and Backups

-Keep updated, real-time backups of all data, databases, and application.
+Keep updated, real-time backups of all data, databases, and applications.
 And test the process!
 There’s nothing worse than finding out your backups have been failing until after you need them.
-Additionally, ensure you have offsite backups, while having local backups is great for quick restores of simple data keeping an offsite backup is the best way to ensure data recovery in the event of a catastrophic system failure.
+Additionally, while having local backups is great for quick restores of simple data, keeping an offsite backup is the best way to ensure data recovery in the event of a catastrophic system failure.

 Also, always check for web application updates to prevent software vulnerabilities.
-Security and software updates are not to be taken lightly and should be run as soon as they are available, especially if known to be critical such as OS, control panel, or content management system updates.
+Security and software updates are not to be taken lightly and should be run as soon as they are available, especially if known to be critical, such as OS or control panel updates.
 Nearly 60% of organizations that suffered a data breach in the past two years cite as the culprit a known vulnerability for which they had not yet patched.

 6. Restrict Access to Servers and Directories